Non NHS Services

 I only need the doctor’s signature – what is the problem?

 When a doctor signs a certificate or completes a report it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore in order to complete even the simplest of forms, the doctor may need to check the patient’s entire record.
-Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical or even the police.
+Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the police.